 Time is an invaluable resource.
 While we can control the processes and make necessary changes to improve them, we cannot control time.
 One of the biggest challenges each project manager has to face is to use time efficiently, keep the project on schedule, and reach the desired objectives.

-All three constraint are interconnected and depend heavily on one another.
+All three constraints are interconnected and depend heavily on one another.
 Once you reduce the time allocated for the project, the cost increases.
-Also, the scope of the project dictates the pace and a number of resources necessary to realize and successfully complete the project.
+Also, the scope of the project dictates the pace and the number of resources necessary to realize and successfully complete the project.

 In order to improve the quality of both product and project management, you should integrate the following tools: